weihuoya/as2lib/ant/readme.txt

 ------------------------------------

-These tasks are programmed by Simon Wacker (http://www.simonwacker.com) and distributed under the Mozilla Public License Version 1.1.
+These tasks are maintained by Simon Wacker (http://www.simonwacker.com) and distributed under the Mozilla Public License Version 1.1.
 They are part of the As2lib Open Source ActionScript 2.0 Library (http://www.as2lib.org).